On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Proofs

 \section{Proofs}

-The proof of Theorem~\ref{thm:dtn_bound} hinges on three main observations, which require some technical work to make rigorous: \begin{enumerate} \item In 1d on $\R_+$, the interior Dirichlet-to-Neumann map is given by $g \mapsto s g$. \item The existing $\dtn$-estimates poor $s$ dependence is mainly caused by boundary layers. \item Boundary layers are essentially a 1d phenomenon, so observation \ref{it:rem_on_proof_1} applies. \end{enumerate}
+The proof of Theorem~\ref{thm:dtn_bound} hinges on three main observations, which require some technical work to be made rigorous: \begin{enumerate} \item In 1d on $\R_+$, the interior Dirichlet-to-Neumann map is given by $g \mapsto s g$. \item The existing $\dtn$-estimate's poor $s$ dependence is mainly caused by boundary layers. \item Boundary layers are essentially a 1d phenomenon, so observation \ref{it:rem_on_proof_1} applies. \end{enumerate}